almost-good/sugar-and-spice/README.md

 ## **Developer's Note**
 Sugar and Spice project is created as a **Portfolio Project** for Code Institute Full Stack Software Developer program.
-The project is showcasing the skills in HTML and CSS, which I aquired as a Code Institute student.
+The project showcases my skills in HTML and CSS, which I acquired as a Code Institute student.

-Please **note:** This website is purely fictional, and a company in question does not exist.
-Altough I do enjoy candles myself, I am in no way expert, *so I would advise against using this site as a primary reference for candle related information*.
+Please **note:** This website is purely fictional, and the company in question does not exist.
+Although I enjoy candles myself, I am in no way an expert, *so I would advise against using this site as a primary reference for candle-related information*.

 Back to [Table of Contents](#table-of-contents)